Quantmetrics770/website/content/english/blog/post-1.md

 type: featured
 ---

-Raphael has extensive experience in applying advanced Modeling & Simulation techniques to support internal and regulatory decision making, both at preclinical and clinical stages.
-He held different positions in the pharmaceutical industry as DMPK Project Leader and Pharmacometrician.
+Dr. Bilgraer is an expert modeler with extensive experience in applying Modeling & Simulation techniques to support internal and regulatory decision making, both at the preclinical and clinical stages of drug development.
+He spent 10+ years in Big Pharma companies as DMPK Project Leader and later as an Associate Director of Pharmacometrics.
 He holds a Pharm.D and a Ph.D degrees in Biomedical Sciences from Paris University.